 “Successful people are the masters of their thoughts and emotions.”

-In the book, Corley turns these habits around to personal promises that should be reviewed daily.
+Corley turns these daily habits of the rich into personal promises that should be reviewed daily.

 - I WILL form good daily habits and follow these good daily habits each and every day.